Can recent DESI BAO measurements accommodate a negative cosmological constant?: Discussion

 \section{Discussion}

-In this paper, we investigate whether recent DESI BAO data allow the existence of a negative CC not.
-We confront the $w_0w_a$CDM+CC model with recent observations, and find that while a small positive CC closed to $\Omega_\Lambda=0$ is still $1\sigma$ consistent, a negative CC, $\Omega_\Lambda\sim -0.3$, could slightly improve the fitting to DESI.

-It is worthwhile to comment the implications of our result.
-Though in the $w_0w_a$CDM+CC model, for the $w_0w_a$ component of DE, $w_0=-1$ and $w_a=0$ is not still preferred by $\gtrsim 2\sigma$ C.L., the inclusion of a negative CC will make $w_0$ and $w_a$ closer to $w_0=-1$ and $w_a=0$, in particular, $w_0+w_a\geqslant -1$ can be $1.8\sigma$ consistent ($w_0+w_a\geqslant -1$ is ruled out at $\gtrsim 2\sigma$ C.L. in DESI paper \cite{DESI:2024mwx}).
-This effect of negative CC might be worth further studying.
-The test for negative CC with the JWST observations of high-redshift galaxies has been investigated in Refs.\cite{Adil:2023ara,Menci:2024rbq}.
-It is interesting to consider how to combine the JWST observation into Planck+DESI+Pantheon Plus dataset to search for negative CC.
-In recent e.g.Refs.\cite{Wang:2024dka,Seto:2024cgo}, the impact of DESI data on the state equation $w$ of DE has been inspected in the Hubble-tension-free early dark energy cosmologies, thus it is interesting and might be also necessary to again access the corresponding results \cite{Wang202407}.
+In this paper, with recent DESI BAO data we found the indication for the negative CC, which is preferred at $>68\%$ C.L..
+The quintessence has been ruled out at $\gtrsim 2\sigma$ C.L. in recent DESI paper \cite{DESI:2024mwx}, however, an unexpected effect of our result is that the inclusion of a negative CC will make $w_0$ and $w_a$ for the evolving DE component (coexisting with negative CC) closer to $w_0=-1$ and $w_a=0$, in particular, $w_0+w_a\geqslant -1$ (i.e. a quintessence-like component) can be $1\sigma$ consistent.

-In our phenomenological study, we simply incorporate a negative CC into the parameterized $w_0w_a$CDM model, however, in realistic scalar field model it might be that the corresponding DE has an AdS vacuum, thus at low redshift it will roll towards the AdS vacuum, and eventually our Universe will collapse at certain redshift $z<0$.
-However, relevant scalar field phenomenology seems not so simple and is worth further investigating.
-It is possible that if initially $w_0+w_a<-1$, $\rho_x+\rho_\Lambda\sim -\rho_0|\Omega_\Lambda|$ is in a AdS vacuum, how to climb out of it is also an interesting issue.
+In our phenomenological study, we simply incorporate a negative CC into the parameterized $w_0w_a$CDM model, however, in realistic scalar field model it might be that the corresponding DE has an AdS vacuum, thus at low redshift it will roll towards the AdS vacuum, so that our universe will collapse at certain redshift $z<0$.
+However, relevant scalar field phenomenology seems not so simple and might be richer than expected.
+The test for negative CC with the high-redshift JWST massive galaxies has been investigated in Refs.\cite{Adil:2023ara,Menci:2024rbq}.
+How to combine the JWST and Planck+DESI+Pantheon+ data to search for the negative CC is also an interesting issue.

-In the forthcoming years, the full DESI dataset combined with CMB and SN dataset will help to unveil the nature of DE better, so tell us whether AdS vacua exist not.
+It should be mentioned that we also have considered our Planck18+DESI+Pantheon+ dataset combined with the SH0ES prior, which, however, only suggests $H_0\simeq 70$ \cite{Wang202409}, thus it seems that such a low-redshift negative CC is not enough to solve the Hubble tension, and a pre-recombination resolution might be still necessary, see also \cite{Giare:2024syw} for a recent model-independent test.
+Thus it is worth re-accessing the corresponding results in the Hubble-tension-free cosmologies, as in recent Refs.\cite{Wang:2024dka,Seto:2024cgo}.